 Geoff Bishop - Trustee

 Angela is the Lead Music Therapist with the Centre.
 She enjoyed a professional career as a viola player with the Halle Orchestra before training on the MA in Music Therapy in Cambridge.
 Angela joined the NYMTC in 1993 as an assistant and took up her post as a therapist in 1995.
 She has worked in adult mental health settings, day centres and care homes and now has a specific interest in work with children with developmental delay, autism and attachment difficulties.

 Angela has presented her work widely in this country and around the world, most recently in Argentina, South Korea, The Netherlands, Norway and Austria.
-She has contributed to three books and two international journals and recently presented in Vienna at the 10th European Music Therapy Conference.
-Angela is Regional Liaison for Europe on the Council of the World Federation of Music Therapy, is a Governor of the Music Therapy Charity and until November 2012, was Chair of the British Association for Music Therapy.
+She has contributed to three books and two international journals and recently presented in Tsukuba, Japan, at the World Congress of Music Therapy.
+Angela is Chair of Commission for Public Relations for Europe on the Council of the World Federation of Music Therapy, is a Governor of the Music Therapy Charity and until November 2012, was Chair of the British Association for Music Therapy.

 She is married to a North Yorkshire farmer and her current interests are in family history, archaeology and house restoration.
 Angela still plays the viola in orchestras and particularly enjoys playing chamber music.